Hiram Tua

-Hiram Mulero (September 16, 1983) is a semi-retired Puerto Rican professional wrestler.
+Hiram Mulero (September 16, 1983) is a Puerto Rican professional wrestler.
 He is best known under his ring name, Hiram Tua, which he has used in several of Puerto Rico's promotions, including the International Wrestling Association, the World Wrestling Council and the World Wrestling League.

 Career

 Early career

 Mulero began his career in the independent promotion, Caribbean Wrestling Association.
 His first gimmick being that of a Samoan wrestler named Airan Anoy Tua.
 It was in this company that he won his first two titles, the CWA Cruiserweight Championship and the CWA Tag Team Championship with Roger Díaz.
 Continuing to perform in the independent circuit, Mulero entered the Extreme Wrestling Organization, where he first adopted the ring name Hiram Tua.
 His gimmick was the "owner of space", which emphasized aerial style wrestling.
 He also wrestled in the Puerto Rico Wrestling Association.

 Mulero debuted in the International Wrestling Association on November 4, 2005, wrestling against Díaz in a losing effort.
 His first win took place a month after in a mixed tag team match.
 He wrestled Díaz twice during the following month, losing both contests.
 Mulero's first singles victory was over Armando Gorbea on January 14, 2006.
 Throughout the rest of the year he continued competing on alternate dates, challenging cruiserweights with mixed results.
 On November he entered a tournament for the IWA Cruiserweight Championship, but was eliminated in the opening round.